Cinema of Croatia: Croatian Film Today: Third Golden Era

 Croatian cinema produces between five and ten feature films per year.
-Ministry of culture also cofinances approximately 60 minutes of animation per year, plus documentaries and experimental films which have a bigger cultural prestige in Croatia then in other countries of former Yugoslavia.
+The Ministry of Culture and Media also cofinances approximately 60 minutes of animation per year, plus documentaries and experimental films which have a bigger cultural prestige in Croatia then in other countries of former Yugoslavia.
 National cinema attendances average at 2.7 million tickets bought by a population of around 4.5 million.

 Animation

-The history of animation in Croatia begins with two short animated commercials by Sergej Tagatz in 1922 as a part of "Jadran Film".
-This was followed by animations produced by Dom narodnog zdravlja such as Ivin zub (Ivo's tooth), Macin nos (Kitty's nose), all of which were directed by Milan Marijanović and drawn by Petar Papp in 1928.
-In 1929, the first completely animated short was "Martin u nebo, martin iz neba".
+The history of animation in Croatia begins with two short animated commercials by Sergej Tagatz in 1922 as a part of Jadran Film.
+This was followed by animations produced by Dom narodnog zdravlja such as Ivin zub (Ivo's Tooth), Macin nos (Kitty's Nose), all of which were directed by Milan Marijanović and drawn by Petar Papp in 1928.
+In 1929, the first completely animated short was made, entitled Martin u nebo, martin iz neba.

 Zagreb School

-Zagreb also stood out with its own animation film school, Zagrebačka škola crtanog filma (Zagreb Cartoon School).
+Zagreb has its own animation film school, Zagrebačka škola crtanog filma (Zagreb Cartoon School).
 It was given that name at the Cannes Film Festival in 1959, when eight Zagreb cartoons were screened, and the French film historian Georges Sadoul first time named l'école de Zagreb (Zagreb School).
 The school was based on the production company Zagreb Film, famous for its symbol - a little horse.
 The most notable member of school (which was never a school in a proper, educational sense) was Montenegro-born author Dušan Vukotić, winner of the 1963 Oscar for his animated short Surogat.
 He was the first non-American to win the Oscar for animated film.
 Other important members were Vatroslav Mimica (later a feature filmmaker), and Vlado Kristl, who left Croatia in the early 1960s after the banning of his avant-garde, experimental cartoon Don Kihot (Don Quixote).
 The Zagreb school was revolutionary for the animations of the 1950s, because it abandoned the Disney-like cartoon style, and introduced visual elements of avant-garde abstract painting, constructivism and cubism.
 A failure of the school was that it never experimented with other animation techniques than cartoons.
 Also, it never reached level of proper industry, remaining more like an artistic workshop.
 The Zagreb school was lively and successful during the 1960s and early 1970s, but after that Croatian animation faded and today it does not have the global role it used to have.

 Croats in World Cinema

-Many Croats participated in world cinema.
-Famous actor Rade Šerbedžija (Sherbedgia) was born in Croatia.
-Actor starring in the ER TV series, Goran Višnjić, is Croatian, as well as the two time Academy Award winner producer Branko Lustig, and actress Mira Furlan, known for her roles in Babylon 5 and Lost TV series.
-Furthermore, John Malkovich and Australian-born Eric Bana are of Croatian ancestry.
+Many Croats have participated in world cinema, including actor-director Rade Šerbedžija, actor Goran Višnjić, producer Branko Lustig, and actress Mira Furlan.
+Furthermore, John Malkovich and Eric Bana are of Croatian ancestry.